-- (A) the administration of the collection, distribution, and calculation of the royalties; - (B) the settlement of disputes relating to the collection and calculation of the royalties; and - (C) the licensing and enforcement of rights with respect to the making of ephemeral recordings and performances subject to licensing under section 112 and [section 114], including those [costs] incurred in participating in negotiations or arbitration proceedings under section 112 and [section 114], except that all costs incurred relating to the section 112 ephemeral recordings right [are] only . . . deducted from the royalties received pursuant to section 112.
+- (A) the administration of the collection, distribution, and calculation of the royalties; - (B) the settlement of disputes relating to the collection and calculation of the royalties; and - (C) the licensing and enforcement of rights with respect to the making of ephemeral recordings and performances subject to licensing under section 112 and [section 114], including those costs incurred in participating in negotiations or arbitration proceedings under section 112 and [section 114], except that all costs incurred relating to the section 112 ephemeral recordings right are only . . . deducted from the royalties received pursuant to section 112.
 See 17 U.S.C. § 114(g)(3).

 SoundExchange distributes royalties directly to copyright owners and featured artists when provided with the information necessary to effectuate payment.
 SoundExchange may also distribute royalties to featured artists and copyright owners pursuant to reciprocal payment agreements with foreign collecting societies when those artists and copyright owners have appropriately authorized SoundExchange to undertake this activity.
 For example, SoundExchange may pay the Dutch collecting organization all of the royalties due the featured artists and copyright owners who have designated the Dutch organization to collect U.S. statutory royalties on their behalf.
 As part of that exchange, SoundExchange may also collect from the Dutch organization all the royalties due to featured artists and copyright owners that have designated SoundExchange to collect foreign royalties on their behalf.
-SoundExchange may also consider paying a featured artist's royalties to a third party under a letter of direction received from a featured artist as an accommodation to such featured artist; provided the third-party is: 1) considered creative personnel credited or recognized publicly for the commercially released sound recording on which the featured artist performs, or 2) is a usual and customary royalty participant in such sound recording.
+SoundExchange to collect foreign royalties to a third party under a letter of direction received from a featured artist as an accommodation to such featured artist in certain specific circumstances.